seungwoo-AI/seungwoo-AI.github.io/Study/01_SchoolStudy/README.md

 After separately organizing detailed concept notes:

 - **Instruction to give ChatGPT (with the concept structure ready):**
-  > "Based on this conceptual structure, generate a `CourseSummary.md` that organizes the main topics and concepts clearly and systematically, without deep critical exploration."
+  > "Based on this conceptual structure, generate a `CourseSummary.md` that organizes the main topics and concepts clearly and systematically, without deep critical exploration.
+Output the document as raw Markdown syntax without rendering or interpreting it."

 This will create a clean and efficient course summary focused only on core structures and ideas.